wingify/wingify.github.io/_posts/2017-12-08-animation-in-vue-js.markdown

 </li>
 {% endhighlight %}

-And add a new popup element
+And add a new pop-up element

 {% highlight html %}
 <div v-show="isPopupOpen">
-    Are you sure you want to remove this from ToDo List?<br/>
+    Are you sure you want to remove this from Todo List?<br/>
     <input type="button" value="OK" v-on:click="confirmRemove()"/>
     <input type="button" value="Cancel" v-on:click="cancelRemove()"/>
 </div>